Ashtamudi Lake: Flora

+Ashramam Biodoversity Heritagesite

+Ashramam Biodiversity Heritage Site is the first biodiversity heritage site in the Kerala state that came up at Asramam in the banks of Ashtamudi lake.
+This heritage site encompasses more than 50 hectares, including the Government Guest House complex, the mangrove area, and the creek of Ashtamudi Lake.

 Wildlife

 The lake supports 57 species of avifauna, of which 6 are migratory and 51 resident species.
 It is also reported that about 40 species of wetland-dependent birds are recorded in the lake, out of which 45% are long-distance migrants.
 Terns, plovers, cormorants, and herons are most abundant birds in the lake.

 A study report has identified 45 insect species, including 26 species of butterfly, 5 odonates, 9 hymenopteras, and 2 orthopterans, 1 hemipteran and 2 coleopterans.
 About 29 zooplankton species have also been identified.

-The water body is found to have 9 phytoplanktons such as Amphora, Borosigma, Cyclotella, Cymbella, Gyrozigma, Meloziva, Navicula and Nitzschi.
+The water body is the habitat for phytoplankton from the genera Amphora, Borosigma, Cyclotella, Cymbella, Gyrozigma, Meloziva, Navicula and Nitzschi.
+More than 20,000 waterfowl visit Ashtamudi Lake annually.
+Additionally, the lake serves as a nursery ground for commercially important shrimp species that are harvested off the Kollam coast.
+The zooplankton fauna in Ashtamudi Lake primarily comprises Copepoda, fish larvae, Oligochaeta, fish eggs, Ostracoda, Polychaeta, Coelenterata, and Rotifer.

+Fishes

+The composition of the fish fauna in Ashtamudi Lake comprises a total of 87 species under 64 genera, belonging to 38 families within 14 orders.
+Among the recorded species, 8 are classified as highly commercial, 45 as commercial, 27 as minor commercial, and 7 have no fisheries interest.

+The taxonomic distribution of fish species in Ashtamudi Lake reveals the following order composition: